TizianoCitro/sudoku-p2p/README.md

 ### SudokuGame and SudokuGameImpl
 SudokuGame is the interface we presented in a previous paragraph and SudokuGameImpl is the class that implements this interface and provides the actual functionalities.
 It is responsible for managing the DHT where we store:
-- the sudoku game grid as a matrix of the number on it
+- the sudoku game grid as a matrix of the numbers on it
-- the players that join a certain game, for allowing us to notify them by sending direct messages every time a player scores a point or when a game is completed
+- the players that join a certain game, in order to allow us to notify them by sending direct messages every time a player scores a point or when a game is completed
 - the nicknames used by the players when they join a certain game
 - the scores of each player, thus we can keep track of them for showing the results when a game is completed